RunestoneInteractive/RunestoneServer/source/AlgorithmAnalysis/analysis.rst

 beginning of the list will continue to increase as the list grows.

 :ref:`Listing 10 <lst_popmeas>` shows one attempt to measure the difference between the two uses of pop.
-As you can see from this first example popping from the end takes 0.0003 milliseconds, whereas popping from the beginning takes 4.82 milliseconds.
+As you can see from this first example, popping from the end takes 0.0003 milliseconds, whereas popping from the beginning takes 4.82 milliseconds.
 For a list of two million elements this is a factor of 16,000.